 The United States Centers for Disease Control and Prevention (CDC) hasn’t presented guidance specific to boaters.
 Boaters should review and plan to follow their “Daily Activities and Going Out” guidelines.

 It is important to know that you can still get emergency assistance when out on the water.
 Our partners with the United States Coast Guard have created a web page with some useful information.
-BoatUS and Sea Tow have also provided updates and guidance on their services also.
+BoatUS and Sea Tow have provided updates and guidance on their services also.

 America’s Boating Club Houston is continuing to provide excellent boater education during this time.
 We have held many seminars, courses, and other learning opportunities (like “Conversations with Chris”) via video conferencing.
 In-person classes of our America’s Boating Course are available again, incorporating safety guidelines to maximize classroom safety as well as on-the-water safety in our community.